 Children’s Book Crafts

-Handprint Pigeon Craft – This fun handprint pigeon craft is a great way to keep the kids busy and entertained.
-Based on the popular children’s book by Mo Willem, this activity is perfect for a rainy day or just some simple family fun.
+Handprint Pigeon Craft—This fun handprint pigeon is a great way to keep the littles busy and entertained.
+Based on Mo Willem’s popular children’s book, this activity is ideal for a rainy day or just some simple family fun.
+It would also make the perfect present for a grandparent or other loved one!

 Children’s Book Activities